-Creating a Good Home
+Creating a Good Home for Your Fish

 Because of their immaturity and size, fry placed in tanks with poorly filtered water or poor lighting are less likely to survive.
 Their immature immune systems make them very susceptible to bacterial, fungal, parasitic and viral diseases.
 Here’s what you should do: